richkuz/projectnext-label-assigner/README.md

 This action:
   - Assigns an issue or pull request to a project when a specified label is applied
-  - Removes an issue or pull request from a project when a specified label is removed
+  - ~~Removes an issue or pull request from a project when a specified label is removed.~~ Not implemented yet, due to API limitations finding existing project items by issue or PR number.

 You can provide multiple label to project mappings as the action input.